forcequitOS/Avenis/README.md

 # Avenis
 A dead simple SwiftUI project to verify internet connectivity and see your IP addresses, across all Apple platforms, coming soon, for real this time.
 (Whenever I fix some of the Settings bugs.
 And maybe add a proper Settings menu for macOS.
 And maybe sync Settings on watchOS over iCloud.
 And maybe finalize the tvOS and visionOS versions.
 And maybe add a better dark mode widget to better match iOS 18's dark icons.
+And POSSIBLY add appleOS '22 support too (For my dearest jailbreak users, godspeed).
 Okay maybe I have a lot more work to do here.
 I'm not distributing a public release until it's fully baked!)

 <img src="https://github.com/forcequitOS/Avenis/blob/main/ncmacOSv2.png?raw=true" alt="The Avenis macOS app icon" width="25%">